inspec/inspec/docs/style.md

 Use:
   - `file("filename")`

-In general, try to avoid Ruby's IO calls from within InSpec controls and use InSpec resources instead.
+In general, try to avoid Ruby's IO calls from within Chef InSpec controls and use Chef InSpec resources instead.

 ## Avoid Ruby gem dependencies in controls